 The Waterways Guide is not just for moorings.
 It is increasingly listing fuel or water points, shipyards and other waterside features as well.
 It has a simple search facility, for instance to find the nearest fuel or a stopping place near a train station

 The Guide uses Google maps to pinpoint the location of each entry – a big benefit of using the guide online!

 Clicking on the marker for a Guide entry opens a panel giving the details.
 Then you can switch on the 'satellite' view and zoom in on a mooring.
 This can give a useful sneak preview of a place so you know roughly what to expect when you arrive.
 Sometimes it's even possible to spot the bollards if the grass isn't too long.

-The Guide can also be printed as alist of entries for a selected waterway, instead of using the online map - but the number of updates in a normal year can quickly make a download out of date.
+The Guide can also be downloaded as a PDF for a selected waterway, instead of using the online map - but the number of updates in a normal year can quickly make a download out of date.

 The guide relies on updates by the members who use it.
 Through the year, entries are updated, preferably on the spot for a dynamic, up-to-date database.

 Some people assume DBA has a team roaming Europe to check the Guide entries. - We do... our members!!
 Like most DBA facilities, it also relies on a dedicated volunteer editor to keep the Guide in order.